RobTillaart/SD2405/README.md

 This SD2405 library provides a minimalistic interface to read and write the date and time to and from the I2C SD2405 RTC device and compatibles.

+An unique feature of the SD2405 is a build in internal battery, which should be able to keep the RTC running for 6 months or more.
+The datasheet mentions at least a 100 recharges which could be interesting for very long running projects.
+It is unclear how the internal battery works when temperature drops.

 What is different from other RTC libraries is that it directly provides fields like seconds, minutes etc. and not use ``` time structs``` from libraries like
 ```time.h``` or ```timelib.h```.
 This has its pros and cons of course.